How to prevent carbon monoxide exposure

 1. Have your appliances serviced once a year by a licensed gas contractor.

-This will alert you if there are elevated levels of CO and give you time to get outside into fresh air.
-It’s important to install CO detectors on each level of your home, especially near bedrooms so you can hear the alarm if it goes off in the middle of the night.
+CO detectors will alert you if there are elevated levels of CO and give you time to get outside into fresh air.
+It’s important to install CO detectors on each level of your home, especially near bedrooms so you can hear the alarm if it goes off while you’re sleeping.

 3. Never use equipment designed for outdoor use, such as barbecues, camp stoves, propane lanterns or generators in any enclosed space.